 AN INTRODUCTION TO TRUST-BASED RELATIONAL INTERVENTION® (TBRI®)

 Paris Goodyear-Brown, the founder and director of Nurture House, is a Licensed Clinical Social Worker and a Registered Play Therapist-Supervisor with 20 years of experience in treating families in need.
-While she specializes in treating trauma (sexual abuse, physical abuse, maltreatment and neglect) and attachment disturbances, she often provides help for anxious, angry or depressed children and teens.
-A child development expert, she frequently provides parent consultation, dyadic assessment and parent coaching to help parents manage and resolve their children’s behavior problems.
-She is an Adjunct Instructor of Psychiatric Mental Health at Vanderbilt University, guest lecturer for several universities in middle Tennessee, and has an international reputation as a dynamic speaker and innovative clinician.
-She provides play therapy and licensure supervision and consults with various school districts, agencies and mental health organizations to help develop play therapy programs and create more developmentally sensitive programming.
+While she specializes in treating trauma (sexual abuse, physical abuse, maltreatment, and neglect) and attachment disturbances, she often provides help for anxious, angry, or depressed children and teens.
+A child development expert, she frequently provides parent consultation, dyadic assessment, and parent coaching to help parents manage and resolve their children’s behavior problems.
+She is an adjunct professor of Psychiatric Mental Health at Vanderbilt University, guest lecturer for several universities in Middle Tennessee, and has an international reputation as a dynamic speaker and innovative clinician.
+She provides play therapy and licensure supervision and consults with various school districts, agencies, and mental health organizations to help develop play therapy programs and create more developmentally sensitive programming.
 Paris is also the author of multiple books, chapters, and articles related to child therapy.
-Her newest books include “Tackling Touchy Subjects,” the “Handbook of Child Sexual Abuse: Identification, Assessment, and Treatment;” “Play Therapy With Traumatized Children: A Prescriptive Approach,” and “The Worry Wars: An Anxiety Workbook for Kids and their Helpful Adults.“
+Her newest books include “Tackling Touchy Subjects;” the “Handbook of Child Sexual Abuse: Identification, Assessment, and Treatment;” “Play Therapy With Traumatized Children: A Perspective Approach;” and “The Worry Wars: An Anxiety Workbook for Kids and Their Helpful Adults.”

 Dr. Melody Aguayo